Cloud GPU Pricing

-Why cloud GPU costs balloon during prototyping
+10 tricks to cut your cloud GPU costs during prototyping

 1. Choose Spot or Preemptible GPUs